CodeGehlot/Daily-Log-for-Coding-Challenge/daily_log.md

 **Thoughts**: Now I am confident to create simple website on my own but still need to work on mobile responsive with the help of media query.

 ---------------------------------------
+### Day 43: October 18th 2021

+**Today's Progress**:
+- Done with Grid Display.
+- Done with media query, still need to get a gasp of it.

+**Thoughts**: SUbmitted 3rd project of FCC after completing it with grid and media query.